 Your need for an attorney is most pronounced in the case of such serious injuries.
 Even if you haven’t already retained a lawyer, there’s a good chance that you have been thinking – if not about legal action directly – about the future implications of your injury and how you will afford to pay for medical care and extended time away from work.

-Based on our experience over decades of handling New Jersey car accident cases, we recommend that you always speak to an attorney if your accident involved:
+Based on our experience over decades of handling New Jersey car accident cases, we recommend that you always speak to an attorney if your car crash involved:

 Other injuries are more of a gray area.
 They might not have been as dramatic as life-threatening medical emergencies.